praawt/developers/book/README.md

 # Winding Tree Platform Overview

-Winding Tree is a direct-connect marketplace for travel companies.
+Winding Tree is a marketplace for travel companies.
 It is an open-source ecosystem of interoperable API standards and harmonized data structures enabling decentralized distribution and discovery of travel products and services.

 Winding Tree uses a variety of open technologies, including Ethereum blockchain.